ARM-software/psa-api/doc/crypto/api/ops/signature.rst

         Unspecified if ``hash_alg`` is not a supported hash algorithm.

-    This algorithm can be used with both the message and hash signature functions.
+    This hash-and-sign signature algorithm can be used with both the message and hash signature functions.
+    This algorithm can be used with the multi-part sign and verify operations.

     This is the pre-hashed SLH-DSA digital signature algorithm, defined by `[FIPS205]`, using hedging.
     SLH-DSA requires an SLH-DSA key, which determines the SLH-DSA parameter set for the operation.